emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties (pstream), streams are synced, controllable by both watchers. ✔️

 ***
+## Rive
+### Score: 19/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed) sources if they fail. ✔️
+1. Site does have episode auto-next across all servers (non-embed). ✔️
+1. Very unique UI, lots of user-settings, one of the best. ✔️
+1. It has watch lists and continue watching, and you can login to sync them across devices. ✔️
+1. It has a recommendations, collections, and an AI. ✔️
+1. Disabling ads in settings, or using non-embed removes new tab/window popups, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does use artplayer, but its a totally unique fork of the project they maintain themselves. ✔️
+1. Site has links to external watch party sites. 🟡

+Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

+***
 ## Flixer
 ### Score: 19/20
 1. Has movies, TV, anime, 1080p, and subtitles, but no adjustable quality. 🟡